Patching container images with HarborGuard automation

 Automating the patching process

-Automation is three stages: detect, patch, verify.
+The automation has three stages: detect, patch, verify.

 -